 HII Announces Mentor-Protégé Joint Venture with Markesman Group to Accelerate Next-Generation Cybersecurity Solutions

-/EIN News/ -- MCLEAN, Va., Oct.
-10, 2022 (GLOBE NEWSWIRE) -- HII (NYSE: HII) announced today the formation of Tuple, a mentor-protégé joint venture with Markesman Group.
+MCLEAN, Va., Oct.
+10, 2022 (GLOBE NEWSWIRE) -- HII HII announced today the formation of Tuple, a mentor-protégé joint venture with Markesman Group.
 Together, HII and Markesman form a unified team to accelerate next-generation cybersecurity solutions for the defense marketplace.

 Tuple was formed under the U.S. Small Business Administration mentor-protégé program, which allows eligible small businesses to gain capacity and win government contracts by partnering with more experienced government contractors like HII, which serve as mentors.